 It’s late April.
-Most farmers in North America have just finished planting their crops.
-Bren Smith is harvesting his near Thimble Island in Long Island Sound.
-Smith’s farm is unusual.
-Instead of growing corn or wheat, Smith grows . . . seaweed!
+Most farmers have just finished planting their crops.
+Bren Smith is not planting.
+He is harvesting his crops in Long Island Sound, New York.
+Smith has an unusual crop.
+Instead of growing corn or wheat, he grows seaweed.

-Bren Smith checks how well the seaweed on his farm is growing.
+Bren Smith checks the seaweed on his farm.

 A Hidden Farm

 On the water, it’s easy to miss Smith’s farm.
 You must look for clues.
 Rows of white floating balls called buoys bob up and down.
 Follow them with your eyes.
 Connect them with make-believe lines.
 That’s the border of the farm.

 Look closer.
 Black buoys form long lines.
 They mark rows of crops.
 You won’t see the crops.
 On an ocean farm, the crops are underwater.

 These black and white buoys are part of Bren Smith's ocean farm.

 Bren Smith hauls in a basket from his ocean farm.